mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

    * - MS_CUSTOM_DEPEND_CONFIG_PATH
      - Insert the control edge based on the configuration file xxx.json specified by the user, and use the primitive ops.Depend in MindSpore expresses the dependency control relationship.
      - String
-     - This environment variable is only enabled in Atlas A2 series product graph mode.
+     - This environment variable is only enabled in graph mode.
      - The fields contained in the json file have the following meanings:

        get_full_op_name_list(bool): Whether to generate an operator name list, optional, default is false.